Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-We obtain a separable web on $\mathbb{E}^3_1$ by taking $y$ in the above map as our coordinate on $\mathbb{E}^1$, and choosing any separable web on $\mathbb{E}^2_1$.
-These are the spacelike-cylindrical webs, one of which is the Cartesian web already given above.
-The separable webs on $\mathbb{E}^2_1$ may be found in table $2$ of \cite{Rajaratnam2016}, for instance.
-Hence we obtain the following $9$ (omitting Cartesian coordinates) separable webs from the above warped product: \\
+We obtain a separable web on $\mathbb{E}^3_1$ by taking $y$ in the above map as our coordinate on~$\mathbb{E}^1$, and choosing any separable web on~$\mathbb{E}^2_1$.
+These are the spacelike-cylindrical webs, one of which is the Cartesian web already obtained.
+The separable webs on~$\mathbb{E}^2_1$ may be found in \cite[Table~2]{Rajaratnam2016}, for instance.
+Hence we obtain the following~$9$ (omitting Cartesian coordinates) separable webs from the above warped product.